Drexel Storylab

 Drexel Storylab is designed for adult learners who want to explore careers as writers.
 The program offers creative writing workshops and study abroad retreats geared towards non-traditional students – including working professionals, Drexel alumni and other community members.
 Storylab is taught by Drexel faculty members and visiting, accomplished authors of note.
 This program can serve as an immersion experience for anyone who is interested in pursuing Drexel's Master of Fine Arts (MFA) in Creative Writing.
 Storylab, an initiative of the Drexel University College of Arts and Sciences, is hosted within our Department of English and Philosophy.

-Our creative writing retreats for summer 2023 are sold out!
-If you would like to learn more about our 2024 summer programs, or if you have any questions, please email Nomi Eve, nae28@drexel.edu.
+If you would like to learn more about our 2024 summer retreat, please email Nomi Eve, nae28@drexel.edu.

 Retreat highlights